SAFRAN-LAB/HODLR/docs/source/benchmarks.rst

 .. image:: images/gaussian_rank_structure.svg
    :width: 400

 The green blocks are low-rank blocks.
-Their intensity of color shows their degree of "low-rankedness".
+Their intensity of colour shows their degree of "low-rankness".
 Additionally, the rank has been displayed in each of these blocks.
 The red blocks are full-rank blocks and would have the rank of :math:`M = 500`

 Time Taken vs Tolerance
 ~~~~~~~~~~~~~~~~~~~~~~~